Red building with art mural along a cobblestoned street and beautiful buildings in Mexico.

 The different antibiotic prescriptions in a JASE case

-With a JASE Case you don’t need to worry about that scenario when you are in another country.
 In each case there are five different antibiotics that will last around five years as long as they are stored properly.

 On my recent trip to Mexico, I got a nasty ear infection at high altitude and it would have been dangerous if I hadn’t started the antibiotics ASAP.
 Although I had no intention of using it this soon, I am very thankful that I did!